 Magnesium and its Role in Fibromyalgia Treatment

-The first ever study of its kind, has been completed at the mayo clinic in Rochester Minnesota about the effectiveness of magnesium applied to the skin for the treatment of fibromyalgia.
-This follows results from several study which have found a detrimental correlation between decreased magnesium levels and fibromyalgia symptoms such as tender points.
+The first ever study of its kind has been completed at the mayo clinic in Rochester, Minnesota about the effectiveness of magnesium applied to the skin for the treatment of fibromyalgia.
+This follows results from several studies which have found a detrimental correlation between decreased magnesium levels and fibromyalgia symptoms, such as tender points.
 “Abraham and Flechas postulated that low magnesium levels in muscle cells may be a factor in fibromyalgia development.”

 Magnesium has many functions throughout the body from blood sugar and blood pressure regulation, to nerve and muscle function.
 This is in large part due to the fact that magnesium is part of the enzyme activation process throughout the body.
-This study explored the efficacy of the use of Fibro Flex spray solution to the limbs of fibromyalgia patients twice daily for a 4 week period.
-The estimated does of magnesium is 400mg per day.
+This study explored the efficacy of the use of Fibro Flex spray solution to the limbs of fibromyalgia patients twice daily for a four-week period.
+The estimated dose of magnesium is 400 mg per day.
 The only known side effect of transdermal application of magnesium is skin irritation.

 Research participants established a baseline and improvements through self reporting and the use of questionnaires.
-This study confirmed existing medical research which says that maintaining therapeutic serum magnesium levels has been link to a lowering of fibromyalgia symptoms including depression, tender point score, and fatigue.
+This study confirmed existing medical research, which says that maintaining therapeutic serum magnesium levels has been linked to a lowering of fibromyalgia symptoms including depression, tender point score, and fatigue.